Dumb Dora: In popular culture

 According to slang glossaries of the early 1920s, the term "dumb Dora" referred to any young woman who was scatter-brained or stupid.
 Flappers of the 1920s were also sometimes likened to dumb Doras.

 The epithet "Dumb Dora" became identified with the vaudeville act of George Burns and his wife, Gracie Allen, as did a similar slang expression for a female who was not very bright, but in a charming way: "dizzy dame."
-In the vaudeville era, as well as during the period from the Golden Age of Radio through the first several decades of television, female comedians were often expected to play a "Dumb Dora" or "Dizzy Dame" role, even if in real life, they were very intelligent.
+In the vaudeville era, as well as during the period from the Golden Age of Radio through the first several decades of television, female comedians were often expected to play a "Dumb Dora" or "Dizzy Dame" role, even if, in real life, they were very intelligent.
 A good example of this dichotomy was Lucille Ball.

-Although Dumb Dora comic strip was discontinued in 1935, the TV game show Match Game occasionally alludes to the strip, asking those watching in the studio to shout in unison, "How dumb is she?" (borrowing from a routine from The Tonight Show).
+Although the Dumb Dora comic strip was discontinued in 1935, the TV game show Match Game occasionally alluded to the strip, asking those watching in the studio to shout in unison, "How dumb is she?" (borrowing from one routine from The Tonight Show).